 I hold degrees in English from Queen’s College, Cambridge (BA, 1987), Theology from London Bible College/CNAA (BA, 1992), Biblical Interpretation from London Bible College/Brunel University (MA, 1993), and Islamic Studies from Edinburgh University (PhD, 2002).
 Outside of work, I love spending time with my family, walking in the country, watching sport and meeting people.

-- A History of Muslim Views of the Bible: from Muhammad to the Modern Day (Berlin: De Gruyter, forthcoming)
+- A History of Muslim Views of the Bible: the First Four Centuries (Berlin: De Gruyter, November 2020)

 - Al-Ghazālī and the Qur’ān: One Book, Many Meanings (London: Routledge, 2007)